 Prince Edward Island, Canada

-Kenya is best known for its open grasslands and wildlife safaris – hardly a place to look for game fish.
+Kenya is best known for its open grasslands and wildlife safaris – hardly a place to look for fish.
 But lions and elephants aren’t the country’s only big game beasts.
 The Kenyan coast is growing a reputation as one of the best deep sea fishing grounds on earth.

 What makes Watamu so special?
 Simply put, you can reliably find more Billfish here than just about anywhere else.
 Blue Marlin, Black Marlin, Striped Marlin, Sailfish, Swordfish, and Shortbill Spearfish, to be precise.
 And it’s not unheard of to see them all in one day.